EPFL-Center-for-Imaging/mouselungseg/README.md

 pip install -e .
 ```

-**GPU support**

-If you have a CUDA-enabled GPU (CUDA < 11.x) it should be recognized by the `onnxruntime-gpu` library and used for the segmentation.
-If that's not the case, try re-installing the package (`pip uninstall onnxruntim-gpu && pip install onnxruntime-gpu`) and try again.

-## Model
+## Model weights

-**Model weights**
-The model weights (~1.1 GB) are automatically downloaded from [this repository on Zenodo](https://zenodo.org/records/10492836) the first time you run inference.
-The model files are saved in the user home folder in the `.lungsunet` directory.
+The model weights (~6 Mb) are automatically downloaded from [this repository on Zenodo](https://zenodo.org/records/13234710) the first time you run inference.
+The model files are saved in the user home folder in the `.mousetumornet` directory.

-**Training**
-The model was trained using a dataset of `355` images coming from 17 different experiments, 2 different scanners and was validated on `62` images.

 ## Usage